 BOSTiC: 3 day training event in research methodsAimed at Surgical Trainees Learn how to design and conduct RCTs in surgery that answer research questions of relevance to surgeons, patients and the NHS.

 Essentials of Clinical TrialsThis course provides attendees with a clear understanding of the fundamental principles of Randomised Clinical Trials (RCTs).
 Lectures and practical sessions cover the key issues to be considered in design, conduct, analysis and reporting, with a focus on major clinical trials which directly influence clinical practice.
 Topics are addressed with perspectives from both public sector research and the pharmaceutical industry.
 Who should attend?
 The course is relevant to all those who want to gain an understanding of the rigorous evaluation of interventions in health care, including clinical research professionals, research managers, and other scientists with an interest in clinical trials.
-Course fee The course fee for 2019 is £1,784.00.
+Course fee The course fee for 2020 is £1,873.
 Fees normally cover participation in the course, course materials and refreshments each day.
 Fees do not cover travel costs or accommodation.
-Accreditation The 2018-intake of this course has been approved by the Federation of the Royal Colleges of Physicians of the United Kingdom for 30 category 1 (external) CPD credit(s) and we expect the same approval for 2019.
+Accreditation This course has been approved by the Federation of the Royal Colleges of Physicians of the United Kingdom for 30 category 1 (external) CPD credit(s).

 MRC North West Hub for Trials Methodology Research and The North West Clinical Trials Collaborative On-campus course ‘Improving health by improving trials’